China Life Insurance (NYSE:LFCHY) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of China Life Insurance (NYSE:LFCHY – Get Rating) in a report published on Saturday.
-The firm issued a buy rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of China Life Insurance (NYSE:LFCHY – Get Rating) in a research report issued on Sunday.
+The firm set a “buy” rating on the stock.

 China Life Insurance Stock Performance